What is Surrealism? (Guide to Surrealist History & Artworks)

 The dark clouds carried an ominous message, which would terrify viewers when observed from different angles.

-The impact of Surrealism artistic movement was immeasurable and unbelievable.
+The impact of the Surrealism artistic movement was immeasurable and unbelievable.

 Surrealist artists would believe more in the subconscious mind to create art forms; mostly with the intent to express some of the deepest meanings and emotions.